Core rules

 Most rolls should be resolved by the party who will be most impacted by the result.
 In the rare case where that cannot be determined easily, you can do an opposed roll.

-The adventurers of ((California)) possess an inner strength far beyond that of common folk.
-A character can use this mettle to Draw Deep in many different situations:
+The adventurers of Kuyama possess an inner strength far beyond that of common folk.
+A character can exert themselves to great effect in several different situations:

-You cannot Draw Deep while you are Near Death.
-If you are required to do so, you fall unconscious instead.
+You cannot exert while you are dying.
+If you are required to do so, make a fortune roll.
+On a failure, you die.

 Usage Die (UD)